ruslanmv/How-to-create-custom-Reinforcement-Learning-environment/README.md

 # Office Seat Game

 The following code, gives the game to select the seat.
+The person is the yellow circle.

 The red circles, the desired, and the blue ones, the not desired.